Law Society of Zimbabwe

-The Law Society of Zimbabwe (LSZ) is the law society responsible for representing and regulating how lawyers and law firms operate in Zimbabwe.
-It is mandated to observe of the rule of law in the justice system.
+The Law Society of Zimbabwe (LSZ) is an association mandated with registering lawyers and regulating how lawyers and law firms operate in Zimbabwe.
+The LSZ is dedicated to effectively and efficiently representing and regulating the legal profession to promote the sustainable development of the legal profession, the observance of the rule of law, and foster public trust and confidence in the justice system.

 The Law Society of Zimbabwe was established in 1981.
 Its membership is drawn from all registered legal practitioners in Zimbabwe in private practice, commerce and civil service.